typelead/eta/docs/FAQ.md

 Estimated time for the first release is January 2017.

+## Will Eta have an interpreter and support `TemplateHaskell` in the future?
+Yes.
+The plan is to use the external interpreter implementation from GHC 8 in Eta.
+The timeline for this feature is not yet decided, but it is currently not a priority.

 ## Will Eta be compatible with GHC 8?
 GHC 8 has made some fairy non-trivial changes to type system, so until that stabilizes and the bugs get ironed out, we want to avoid integrating those commits any time soon.
 On the other hand, there are quite a number of extensions that are orthogonal to the type system changes that we can integrate without drastic change, such as (but not limited to):